-During his appearance on the show “Open Court,” the players were discussing the players they hated playing against, and Shaquille O’Neal said Big Country was that player for him.
-Most of the NBA fans today don’t know about the player called Bryant Reeves, a.k.a.
+During his appearance on the show “Open Court,” the players discussed the players they hated playing against, and Shaquille O’Neal surprisingly said Big Country was that player for him.
+Today, most NBA fans don’t know about Bryant Reeves, a.k.a.
 Big Country.
-For those who watched the NBA in the mid to late 90’s remember him pretty well because of his uncanny 7’0″, 280 pounds appearance, but he was a skilled center capable of getting 15 points and ten rebounds on every team in the league.
+Those who watched the NBA in the mid to late 90’s remember him pretty well because of his uncanny 7’0″, 280 pounds appearance, but he was a skilled center capable of getting 15 points and ten rebounds against every team in the league.

-Shaq said he disliked Reeves’s ability to shoot if from fifteen feet, which meant he had to stay away from the basket, and his rim-protecting ability was no longer in play.
+Shaq said he disliked Reeves’s ability to shoot from fifteen feet, which meant he had to stay away from the basket, and his rim-protecting ability was no longer in play.
 On top of that, Shaq thinks Reeves had the ugliest looking shot in the NBA, which frustrated him even more, but he was extremely skilled and had a good repertoire of moves on offense.

-Bryant Reeves played only six seasons in the NBA and all for the Vancouver Grizzlies.
+Bryant Reeves played only six seasons in the NBA and all of them for the Vancouver Grizzlies.
 During the 1997-98 season, he even averaged a solid 16 points and eight rebounds per game, shooting 46 percent from the field.
 His career was later plagued by injuries, mostly because of his inability to stay in shape.
-He gained a lot of pounds, and after having chronic back pain, he decided to retire from the NBA just before the team moved to Memphis.
+He gained many pounds, and after having chronic back pain, he decided to retire from the NBA just before the team moved to Memphis.